jaromilfrossard/readshcs/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The package readshcs provides helper functions to read SHCS datasets saved in a local directory.
+The package readshcs provides helper functions to read datasets of the [Swiss HIV Cohort Study](http://www.shcs.ch/) from a local directory.

 ## Installation